YASSINE-AA/HP_Pavillion_Gaming_EFI_Sonoma/README.md

 1. **Copy OpenCore to Internal Drive**:
    - Mount your EFI partition and copy the OpenCore EFI folder to the internal drive. (tip: if your efi partition is called "NO NAME" change the name to anything else for the grub to work).
-2. **Adjust Display Settings**:
+2. **Setup NootedRed and Activate AMD Radeon Graphics acceleration:**:
-   - For optimal performance, configure the display and resolution settings.
+   - Directly enable NootedRed in your EFI/OC/config.plist on your EFI partition and disable WhateverGreen.

 ## Troubleshooting